 Flash forward to modern day, and we’ve learned that processing grains and soaking and boiling beans made it so we could digest them.
 And thanks to industrialized farming techniques, we can produce both cheaply and en masse.
 Unfortunately, all the ways we’ve found to grow and manipulate food have also flooded the Western diet with three key gut-disrupting components: lectins, gluten, and excessive carbohydrates.

-Grains and beans – along with other common dietary staples like legumes, tree nuts, nightshade vegetables (such as tomatoes, potatoes, and eggplant), and meat and dairy raised on corn and soybeans – are loaded with lectins, plant proteins that bind to molecules in cell membranes of the intestinal tract, irritate tissues, and cause tight junction proteins to malfunction.
+Grains and beans – along with other common dietary staples like legumes, tree nuts, nightshade vegetables (tomatoes, potatoes, eggplant, etc.), and meat and dairy raised on corn and soybeans – are loaded with lectins.
+Lectins are plant proteins that bind to molecules in the cell membranes of the intestinal tract, irritate tissues, and cause tight junction proteins to malfunction.
 While our mucosal lining is designed to protect us from a certain level of lectins, excess lectins erode and compromise that barrier.

 Once lectins start to flood the bloodstream, they can send the immune system into overdrive.
-This stimulates antibody production, activates cytokine cascades (chemical messengers of the immune system), and initiates a histamine response that can cause inflammation and the slew of symptoms associated with leaky gut.
+This stimulates antibody production, activates cytokine cascades — inflammatory chemical messengers of the immune system — and initiates a histamine response that can cause inflammation and the slew of symptoms associated with leaky gut.

-In addition to lectins are other, storage proteins in plants that have a similar effect, the worst offender being gluten (in wheat and related grains like rye and barley).
-Storage proteins are found in the inner parts of the seeds of grains (called the endosperm), and they’re designed to provide amino acids to the plant seed to help it grow.
+Besides lectins, other storage proteins in plants have a similar effect, the worst offender being gluten — found in wheat and related grains like rye and barley.
+Storage proteins are located in the inner parts of the seeds of grains (called the endosperm), and they’re designed to provide amino acids to the plant seed to help it grow.